tianc377/tianc377.github.io/_posts/2022-04-18-SongOfTheSeaProject.md

 ![CTCel-shadow](/post-img/shaderposts/song-of-the-sea/CTCel-shadow.gif){: width='80%'}<br />

 ![Master_CTCel](/post-img/shaderposts/song-of-the-sea/Master_CTCel.png){: width='100%'}<br />
-For this shading model, what I need is simple, I just use the two custom data pin for my Cel NoL offset and Cel shadow intensity.
+For this shading model, what I need is simple, I just use the two custom data pin for my Cel NoL offset and Cel shadow intensity. <br />

-Talking back to the shadow cast part, in `DeferredLightingCommon.ush`, add a branch of
+Talking back to the shadow cast part, in `DeferredLightingCommon.ush`, add a new branch of attenuation calculation for the new shading model.<br />

 {% highlight hlsl %}
 //===== CT CEL SHADING ======